Stephen Jacobs, aged 45 from Liverpool

-“I needed to join the rest of the population and become IT literate.
+“I needed to join the rest of the population in becoming IT literate.
 I heard so many positive comments about the course I realised it was exactly what I needed.
 The course content has all been beneficial, but for me the social aspect of learning has been the best part!
-After spending so many years as a carer, it can be daunting to step out into a learning environment, but the course tutors have made this a truly great experience – learning while having fun in a non-judgemental environment!
+After spending so many years as a carer, it can be daunting to step out into a learning environment, but the course tutors have made this a truly great experience.

 Jean Kelly, aged 54 from Runcorn

-Learner from Halton Borough Council Adult Learning Centre
+Learner with Halton Borough Council Adult Learning Centre

-Jean had never used a computer before this course.
-His confidence and self-esteem were low and she was scared of using her husband’s work computer in case she would break it or lose any of her husband’s work.
+Jean had never used a computer before this course, and her confidence and self-esteem were low.
+Jean was scared of using her husband’s work computer in case she would break it or lose any of her husband’s work.
 Jean said she did not believe in herself and she was “too old” to learn.

-Jean was given a personalised lesson plan which would outline her objectives for each session and a challenge for her to complete.
+Jean was given a personalised lesson plan which outlined her objectives for each session and a challenge for her to complete.
 Also, a list of tasks was provided for her to take control of her own learning and be able to evaluate what she has done and achieved.

 “Absolutely brilliant.
 Great group, great tutor.
 I felt 100% supported to learn and looked forward to every class”

-The learner has completed all the Learn My Way and passed the City and Guilds ICT functional skills exam at Entry Level 2.
-Dhe has also gained a City and Guilds certificate in Employability skills and Entry level 3.
+Jean has completed all the Learn My Way modules and passed the City and Guilds ICT functional skills exam at Entry Level 2.
+She has also gained a City and Guilds certificate in Employability Skills at Entry level 3.

 Carl, aged 53 from St Helens

-Carl came to us in September 2017 at Helena Central in September 2017 primarily looking for work but recognising he needed help with is IT skills. carl has a variety of health issues but was really keen and motivated to get back into work.
+Carl came to us at Helena Central in September 2017 primarily looking for work but recognising he needed help with is IT skills.
+Carl has a variety of health issues but was really keen and motivated to get back into work.

-carl needed a little support through the the programme as it bcame clear that once he got the hang of the Learn My Way system he was determined to work out for himself how to improve his skills.
+Carl needed a little support through the the programme as it became clear that once he got the hang of the Learn My Way system he was determined to work out for himself how to improve his skills.

 Carl successfully completed the Include-IT Mersey course with Helena / St Helens Chamber in January 2018 and found that his IT skills have improved as a result of this course.
 Carl applied for a Facilities Assistant position with Carlisle Cleaning Services whilst he was undertaking his Include-IT Mersey course and was invited to an interview in early January 2018.
 Carl was successful at his interview and was offered full-time permanent contract on the 21st January 2018 and signed off Jobseekers Allowance (JSA)